 Embankments shall be set out in accordance with the shapes, lines, dimensions and other requirements shown on the drawings and in accordance with MRTS04 General Earthworks.
 If the ground height at the location of the design batter interface (catch point) does not match the actual ground height, the catch point shall be adjusted accordingly (by multiplying the height difference by the batter slope gradient).
-If the batter slope is lower (that is, exceeding the values specified in Table 1.3.1.4c Interpolated heights of the TMR Surveying Standards, Part 2) than the design location (see Figure 9.3.3), then notice of such shall be provided to the Administrator.
+If the batter slope is lower (that is, exceeding the values specified in Table 1.3.1.4c Interpolated heights of the TMR Surveying Standards, Part 2) than the design location, or if the catch point encroaches inside the property boundary (see Figure 9.3.3), then notice of such shall be provided to the Administrator.